rewls/gnu-make-manual/10-using-implicit-rules.md

 		- Non-library linker flags should go in the `LDFLAGS` variable.

+## 10.4 Chains of Implicit Rules

+- Sometimes a file can be made by a sequence of implicit rules.

+- For example, a file `*n*.o` could be made from `*n*.y` by running first Yacc and then `cc`.

+- Such a sequence is called a *chain*.

+- Even if `n.c` does not exist and is not mentioned, `make` knows how to envision itas the missing link between `*n*.o` and `*n*.y`!

+- In this case, `*n*.c` is called an *intermediate file*.

+- Intermediate files are remade using their rules just like all other files.

+- But intermediate files are treated differently in two ways.

+- The first difference is what happens if the intermediate file does not exist.

+- If an ordinary file *b* does not exist, and `make` consider a target that depends on *b*, it invariably creates *b* and then updates the target from *b*.

+- But if *b* is an intermediate file, then `make` can leave well enough alone: it won't create *b* unless one of its prerequisites is out of date.

+- The second difference is that if `make` *does* create *b* in order to update something else, it deletes *b* later on after it is no longer needed.

+- A file cannot be intermediate if it is mentioned in the makefile as a target or prerequisite, so one way to avoid the deletion of intermediate files is by adding it as a prerequisite to rules.

 ## 10.5 Defining and Redefining Pattern Rules

 - You define an implicit rule by writing a *pattern rule*.